DallasMorningNews/flythrough/README.md

 Created by John Hancock.
 By all means, have your way with any of this code.
-Lastly, don't hesitate to submit bug reports or fix request.
+Lastly, don't hesitate to submit bug reports or fix requests.
 Thanks!

 ## Intro